 I’m currently working as a freelance journalist in Paris for international outlets such as RTL (Netherlands), BBC Radio, France 24 and the VRT (Flemish public broadcaster).
 I also co-host So French!, the bi-weekly podcast about all things French and Fog in the Channel, about Brexit.
 I provide breaking news coverage and analysis in English for CNN, Sky News, LBC, ABC Australia, Radio New Zealand and other channels across the globe.
 I’ve also published Op-Eds in many newspapers and magazines like The New York Times, Libération, Le Monde et al.

-In the French media (France 24, Arte, France Info, France Culture, Europe 1) I regularly act as a court jester, analysing and if necessary mocking international and French current affairs.
+In the French media (France 24, Arte, France Info, France Culture, Europe 1, RTL) I regularly act as a court jester, analysing and if necessary mocking international and French current affairs.

 I was born in the province of Zeeland (the Netherlands) on the day this song hit the #1 spot in the UK Charts.
-The tune is as careless as my childhood was, whcih is not particularly helpful for a writer.
+The tune is as careless as my childhood was, which is not particularly helpful for a writer.
 After grammar school I headed north, to study law at the University of Amsterdam.
-After those studies, a started working as a copywriter.
+After those studies, I started working as a copywriter.
 During the most recent fin de siècle (1999), I quit my career in the Netherlands, to seek culinary asylum in Paris.
 There I started working as a Design Director at Prisma Presse (part of Bertelsmann), giving a dozen of well-known French magazines their first websites.
 A few years later I decided to pursue my dream: I went to Hollywood to study cinema.
 Here I completed the director’s course at the New York Film Academy.
-Once back in Paris, I was hoping to become the next Steven, or rather Stefan Spielberg, but alas, my film career never really took off.
+Once back in Paris, I was hoping to become the next Steven, or rather Stefan Spielberg.
+But alas, my film career never really took off.
 This gave me plenty of spare time to enroll at the Sorbonne in Paris.
 A couple of years later I graduated cum laude (which sounds more impressive than it actually is) in Art History and Archaeology.
 Finally, in 2005, I became a full-time journalist.
 In 2021, after 22 years in Paris, I moved ‘back’ to The Netherlands.